dustinpfister/blog_posts/_posts/js-playing-with-particles-js.md

 layout: post
 categories: js
 id: 107
-updated: 2020-07-17 12:18:21
+updated: 2020-07-17 12:23:50
-version: 1.14
+version: 1.15
 ---

 These days I have been playing around with all kinds of javaScript projects just to get a better feel of all that there is out there that is helpful, or just interesting.
 In my travels of researching what to write about I have come across something called [particles.js](https://github.com/VincentGarreau/particles.js) on github which is also available via [npmjs also](https://www.npmjs.com/package/particles.js).
-There are many other similar projects with similar names, but in this post I am working with this older project.
+There are many other similar projects with similar names, but in this post I am working with this older project that has to do with a collection of objects that are often called particles.

-Particles js is a fun little toy to play with for a short while if you are looking for something alone those lines.
+Particles js is a fun little toy to play with for a short while if you are looking for something along those lines.
 I can not think of any piratical use for particles.js really it is just a fun artful thing to do with javaScript just for the sake of fun, which is the main reason why I got into javaScript to begin with.
+It is also not so hard to make ones own particles.js module also, but in this post I will be focusing mostly on using this module.

 <!-- more -->